top of page

 68A3B275-55BE-4B45-9F57-6F2CEE43AED5.jpe

-A full day Fives Pre-K Kindergarten readiness program at Five Mile River Nursery School is for those children turning 5 between October 1st and September 31st of the program year.
-Children turning 5 in the late fall may benefit from this year of discovery-based learning.
+A full day Fives Pre-K Kindergarten readiness program at Five Mile River Nursery School is for those children turning 5 between September 1st 2019 and August 31st 2020.
+Children may enroll in the 5's program only if they will be entering kindergarten the following year.

 Five's Pre-K Program